wp-plugins/amazon-link/readme.txt

 ItemSearch returns up to ten search results at a time.
 When condition equals "All," ItemSearch returns up to three offers per condition (if they exist), for example, three new, three used, three refurbished, and three collectible items.
 Or, for example, if there are no collectible or refurbished offers, ItemSearch returns three new and three used offers.

+**Prefetch Data**

+Normally the plugin will not fetch data from the Product cache or via AWS unless it needs to populate a keyword.
+This means that for simple text links the plugin is much faster.
+However if all your shortcodes are complex and require data retrieved from the AWS then enable this option to improve template parsing.

 **User Affiliate IDs**

 This options enables all users of the WordPress site to have their own set of Affiliate IDs.
 This allows each post author to collect Amazon commission on posts for which they are the Author.
 The IDs (one for each locale) are accessible on the User's profile page.

-= Amazon Data Cache =
+= Amazon Caches =

+**Amazon Product Cache**

-If you use the plugin to its full extent and display alot of content retrieved from the Amazon Web Service it is recommended that you enable the Amazon Data Cache.
+If you use the plugin to its full extent and display a lot of content retrieved from the Amazon Web Service it is recommended that you enable the Amazon Product Cache.

 This will improve page load times for pages that retrieve live data from the Amazon Web Service by keeping a local copy of the data.